Japan court OKs bail for Nissan American exec in Ghosn case

 Prosecutors say Ghosn and Kelly are flight risks.
 After release, Kelly would have to follow the rules set by the court, including his residence, travel and other conditions, prosecutors have said.

-They are expected to challenge the court approval of Kelly’s bail.
-If that is again denied by the court, Kelly could be released later Tuesday and go to a hospital for treatment on his neck, Japanese media say.
+They challenged the court approval of Kelly’s bail, and if that is again denied by the court, Kelly could be released later Tuesday and go to a hospital for treatment on his neck, Japanese media say.
 He would have to follow conditions set by the court, including restrictions on travel, place of residence and meeting with Nissan officials.

 The arrests of an industry icon and his right-hand man have triggered international attention and raised concerns about the Japanese practice of extended detentions.